sekthor/reverse-shell/readme.md

 # python reverse shell

 This is a reverse shell written in python3.
 It allows an attacker to remotely send commands to the victims command promt and steal and place files.
+As of right now it is still pretty buggy.
+Will fix some time in the future.

 ## Description